DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README.md

    1. Retrieve ODM libraries:

-      Navigate to the source directory of the GUI Customization sample:
+      Navigate to the source directory of the Custom Value Editor sample:

       ```
-      cd decisioncenter/guicustomization/guicustomization-source
+      cd decisioncenter/businessvalueeditor/businessvalueeditor-source
       ```

       ODM libraries are required to compile the JAR.